 BEST COOLER FOR DAY TRIPS

-The Day Escape is a super light cooler that delivers 36 hours of cold insulation for a day hiking or having a picnic.
-There are removable cross-body straps and tote bag handles to carry with ease - almost discretely (until you get into what you packed).
-The Watertight zipper and leakproof build ensures no water gets in and no water gets out.
+The Hydro Flask Day Escape is a super light cooler that delivers 36 hours of cold insulation for a day hike or picnic.
+Removable crossbody straps and tote bag handles allow for super easy carry.
+Meanwhile, the Watertight zipper and leakproof build ensures no water gets in and no water gets out.

 - Keeps contents cold for 36 hours